 |Standard bicycle wheel:||2.0mm (14 gauge)|

-In principle, a heavier spoke should be stronger and less likely to fail, but when the failure mode is fatigue from bad fitting, then even that won't help much.
+In principle, a heavier spoke should be stronger and less likely to fail, but when the failure mode is fatigue from bad fitting, it won't help much.
 There are many downsides to fatter spokes.
 With 12 gauge, that means that any rim which you use will need to have the eyelets drilled out to accommodate the large 12 gauge nipple, and you'll have a hard time sourcing replacement spokes, nipples, and spoke wrenches anywhere.
-Thirteen gauge spokes are used on some tandem and touring bicycles and the 13g nipples can fit through the hole in a regular rim, so there are fewer issues.
-But even then 13 gauge equipment is still pretty rare, and although many bike shops can make a custom length 14 gauge spoke, few will be setup to do this in 13 gauge.
+Thirteen gauge spokes are used on some tandem and touring bicycles and it is possible to source 13g reduction nipples can fit through the hole in a regular rim.
+However, these reduction nipples have thinner walls than standard nipples and will wind up being the weak point in the wheel build.
+If you use straight 12 or 13 gauge spokes with proper size 12 or 13g nipples, then you'll need to source special rims with larger spoke holes than standard

 Seating at Bend